Luboš Hilgert (canoeist, born 1960)

-Luboš Hilgert (born 25 October 1960 in Prague) is a Czechoslovak-Czech slalom canoeist who competed in the 1980s and 1990s.
+Luboš Hilgert (born 25 October 1960 in Prague) is a Czech slalom canoeist.
+He competed for Czechoslovakia and the Czech Republic in the 1980s and 1990s.
 He won five medals at the ICF Canoe Slalom World Championships with a silver (K1: 1981) and four bronzes (K1: 1985, K1 team: 1983, 1991, 1993).

 Hilgert also competed in two Summer Olympics, earning his best finish of 18th in the K1 event at Atlanta in 1996 Summer Olympics.

 He is the husband of Štěpánka Hilgertová, a slalom canoeist who competed for Czechoslovakia and the Czech Republic in six Summer Olympics.
 Their son Luboš Hilgert is also an active slalom canoeist.
 Amálie Hilgertová is his niece.